scp756-221/course-site/docs/a4/page.md

 ### 3.5 Reflection and look ahead

-That was a lot of material.
+That assignment was a lot of material.
 At this point, it may well seem like using Kubernetes is far more work than running containers by hand.
-Do we really benefit from all this infrastructure?
+Do we really benefit from all this machinery?
 Yes, we do:

-1. Most of the work in this lesson has been setting up the cluster, installing Istio, defining a namespace, and so forth.
-You typically will not be doing this often.
-A cluster is created once, then services run upon it.
+1. Most of the work in this lesson has been setting up the cluster, installing some dependencies (istio), defining a namespace, and so forth.
+These setup work is tedious because it was manual; in the real, most of this will be automated via an infrastructure-as-code framework (e.g. Terraform).
 2. The Kubernetes control algorithms can be managed by automated tools.
 For example, in future assignments, you will set up the entire cluster, including some extra services that we didn't introduce here, by the pair of commands:

    ~~~bash